-Students may register for this continuation course while completing their capstone project, clearing deferred grade (DG) and/or incomplete (I) courses, and not enrolled in other program courses.
-This course qualifies for full-time status, requiring a minimum of 480 hours of work per semester of registration which includes library privileges and access to an advisor.
+Students may register for this continuation course while completing their scholarly project once all required credits of the project have been completed and there is still work to be done.
+This course qualifies for half-time status, requiring a minimum of 16 hours per week of documented work per semester of registration which includes library privileges and access to an advisor.
 Requires advisor approval.